-In addition to our audit and our report on the disclosure requirements, we have carried out engagements in the areas of debenture trust reporting and the long term plan audit, which are compatible with those independence requirements.
+In addition to our audit and our report on the disclosure requirements, we have carried out engagements in the areas of debenture trust reporting, which are compatible with those independence requirements.
 Other than these engagements we have no relationship with or interests in the District Council.

-David Borrie

-Ernst & Young

-On behalf of the Auditor-General

-Wellington, New Zealand
+David Borrie Ernst & Young On behalf of the Auditor-General Wellington, New Zealand

-27 September 2018